McCutchen, Hoskins lead Phillies past Brewers 6-4

 Freddy Peralta (2-2) allowed two runs and three hits in two innings.
 Matt Albers also permitted a run while recording three outs.

 Kingery’s RBI double made it 2-1 Phillies in the second, but the Brewers tied it in the bottom half on Arcia’s fifth homer.
-After Yelich connected, Yasmani Grandal made it 4-2 with an RBI double off Jerad Eickhoff.
+After Yelich connected, Yasmani Grandal made it 4-2 with an RBI double off Eickhoff.

 Maikel Franco got one back for Philadelphia when he singled in Hoskins in the fourth.
 Bryce Harper tied it up in the fifth with an RBI double.

-Philadelphia had a chance to go in front, but Lorenzo Cain hauled in César Hernández’s shot to deep center as he crashed into the wall.
+Philadelphia had a chance to go in front, but Lorenzo Cain hauled in Cesar Hernandez’s shot to deep center as he crashed into the wall.

 The Phillies cut down the potential go-ahead run in the fifth when Yelich was thrown out at the plate on a failed double-steal attempt.